navjotts/ML-experiments/README.md

 These are in no particular order (whatever I am getting my hands on from past) for now - though I look to put them in order (w.r.t. practicing ML) in future.

+Idea is to create a 50-ML-projects kind of list.

 ## Topics
 1. Analyzing a dataset